Massimo Caliman

 Tags

-The script in question is nothing special but shows the convenience of using R when it comes to manipulating data and creating scripts or prototypes.
-Download the two droptime files from the nic and check whether it contains the domain we are interested in.
+The script in question is straightforward but demonstrates the convenience of using R when it comes to manipulating data and creating scripts or prototypes.
+It downloads the two droptime files from the NIC and checks whether they contain the domain of interest.
 The updated script is available on github https://github.com/mcaliman/R-utilities

 # droptime_file_observer.R